-- 1. List some of the cloud-based services that you are using at present.

-- 2. What do you understand by the Internet of Things?
-List some of its potential applications.

-- 3. Write short notes on the following:

-- a) Cloud Computing

-- b) Big data and its Characteristics

-- 4. Explain the following along with their applications.

-- a) Artificial Intelligence

-- b) Machine Learning

-- 5. Differentiate between cloud computing and grid computing with suitable examples.

-- 6. Justify the following statement:

-"Storage of data is cost-effective and time saving in cloud computing." - 7.
+- 1. List some of the cloud-based services that you are using at present. - 2.
+What do you understand by the Internet of Things?
+List some of its potential applications. - 3.
+Write a short note on the following: - a) Cloud computing - b) Big data and its characteristics - 4.
+Explain the following along with their applications.a) Artificial Intelligenceb) Machine Learning - b) Machine Learning - 5.
+Differentiate between cloud computing and grid computing with suitable examples. - Justify the following statement-'Storage of data is cost effective and time saving in cloud computing.' - 7.
 What is on-demand service?
 How it is provided in cloud computing? - 8.
 Write examples of the following: - a) Government provided cloud computing platform - b) Large scale private cloud service providers and the services they provide - 9.
-A company interested in cloud computing is looking for a provider who offers a set of basic services, such as virtual server provisioning and on demand storage that can be combined into a platform for deploying and running customised applications.
-What type of cloud computing model fits these requirements? - a) Platform as a Service - b) Software as a Service - c) Application as a Service - d) Infrastructure as a Service
+A company interested in cloud computing is looking for a provider who offers a set of basic services such as virtual server provisioning and on-demand storage that can be combined into a platform for deploying and running customised applications.
+What type of cloud computing model fits these requirements? - a) Platform as a Service - b) Software as a Service - c) Infrastructure as a Service